Attitude Coverage

 Propagating the GPS satellites

-1. Insert a Satellite () object using the From Standard Object Database () method.
+2. Insert a Satellite () object using the Load GPS Constellation () method.

 Using the Attitude Coverage capability

-STK's Attitude Coverage capability combines features of the Attitude and Coverage capabilities to enable you to analyze coverage in various directions over time, using several attitude-dependent figures of merit.
+The STK software's Attitude Coverage capability combines features of the Attitude and Coverage capabilities to enable you to analyze coverage in various directions over time, using several attitude-dependent figures of merit.
 Using Attitude Coverage, determine the most advantageous direction to point the sensor.
-You are only concerned when a satellite is five (5) degrees above the horizon to 90 degrees above the ship.

 1. Insert an Attitude Coverage () object using the Insert Default () method.

-In contrast to point definition in the STK Coverage capability, here you are defining the properties of the object pointing, which depends on the directions represented by points on the coverage grid.
+In contrast to point definition in the STK Coverage capability, here you are defining the object pointing properties , which depend on the directions represented by points on the Attitude Coverage grid.
 That object must be a sensor, transmitter, receiver, or radar whose parent object is the one for which Attitude Coverage is being defined.

 2. Select the Basic - Grid page.

-3. Set the following Grid Area of Interest options:
+3. Set the following options in the Grid Area of Interest panel:

 4. Option Value